 1. Unwillingness to Communicate: Sometimes the subordinates do not want to send any information to their superiors.
 When the subordinates feel that the information is of negative nature and will adversely affect them, an effort is made to conceal that information.

 If it becomes imperative to send this information, it is sent in a modified or amended form.
 Thus, the subordinates, by not clarifying the facts, become a hindrance in communication,

 2. Lack of Proper Incentive: Lack of incentive to the subordinates creates a hindrance in communication.
-The lack of incentive to the subordinates is because of the fact that their suggestions or ideas are not given any importance.
-If the superiors ignore the subordinates, they become indifferent towards any exchange of ideas in future.
+The lack of incentive to the subordinates is because their suggestions or ideas are not given any importance.
+If the superiors ignore the subordinates, they become indifferent towards any exchange of ideas in the future.